deNBI/cloud-user-docs/wiki/Concept/images.md

 # Using and managing images

 ## Introduction
-To start a virtual machine in Openstack, a virtual machine image (brief: image) is required.
+To start a virtual machine in OpenStack, a virtual machine image (brief: image) is required.
 Images are files that contain a bootable operating system.
 Cloud images are available for various operating systems like Ubuntu or CentOS.
 They are usually separated from the normal installation images.
 A various list of cloud-images can be found here:

 * [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/)